zkc3783/dream-share-discover/README.md

 We tried to illustrate the classes needed for web application developing by a class diagram, a component diagram and a deployment diagram.
 Click [**here**](./project/system-architecture/diagrams/) for details.

+### 20240320 We started system architeturing!

+We planned to present our system architecture through a series of diagrams and a Software Design Specification document.

 ### 20240319 We made a few updates to the requirement analysis!

 Check out the latest version [**here**](./project/requirement-analysis/Software%20Requirements%20Specification%20v1.3.md).